 We hit the road again with a correction this time to a Takom goof - their Mk.
 IV gun pedestal.

 Using the Meng version as a template, I transfered the detail onto my model, correcting the slight size difference accordingly.
 I'll show you more of these when I've finished painting them.
 Using this method and (when necessary) adding extra detail from photo's, I gradually built up the interior.
-I call this "by hook or crook" method: gleaning.
-Whatever, it can sure save a lot of go it alone scratchbuilding.
+This cross copying can sure save a lot of go it alone scratchbuilding.

 Well then, time for me to rest my legs and leave you to get "entangled" with my efforts so far: